German Shepherd Now

 The Midwest tends to run lower due to cost of living and a higher concentration of breeders.
 Coastal prices reflect higher overhead and, in some cases, imported European bloodlines that carry a premium.
 These ranges cover reputable breeders only.

-Red Flags in Pricing
+Red Flags in Breeder Pricing

 A low price isn’t automatically a problem.
 A breeder in a low-cost area with a small operation might genuinely price lower.
 But certain patterns should make you pause.